Q. Are qualifying events and special enrollment periods the same as they were in prior years?

 - For 2014, HHS created a SEP for people who had existing coverage with plan years that ended outside of open enrollment.
 (This could be group plans, or individual policies that were grandmothered or grandfathered.)
 That SEP was originally intended to apply only in 2014, but this SEP now applies in any year, for anyone who has a non-calendar-year plan that is up for renewal (or is expiring).
 Instead of renewing the existing plan, the person would have the option to enroll in an exchange plan at that point.
 HHS clarified that this SEP also applies in the off-exchange market.

 - Moving to a new location where different QHPs are available has been a SEP since 2014.
-But HHS has added new requirements that are effective July 11, 2016.
+But HHS subsequently added new requirements that took effect in July 2016.
 As of that date, a SEP is only available following a permanent move if the applicant had minimum essential coverage in place for at least one of the 60 days prior to the move.
 So essentially, you can’t move in order to obtain health insurance; you must already have coverage in place prior to the move, or the SEP doesn’t get triggered.

 COBRA enrollees had a one-time SEP in 2014 during which they could switch to an exchange plan.
 That’s not available anymore.
 COBRA enrollees who want an individual health insurance plan outside of open enrollment will have to wait until they have a qualifying event during the year (including loss of coverage when COBRA is exhausted).

 There was also a one-time SEP in the spring of 2015 for people who found out when they filed their taxes that they owed a penalty for being uninsured in 2014.
-This SEP applied to people in the 37 states where HHS was running the exchange, and all but three of the state-run exchanges also offered a similar SEP.
+This SEP applied to people in the 37 states where HHS was running the exchange (HealthCare.gov) at that point, and all but three of the state-run exchanges also offered a similar SEP.
 However, this SEP was only offered in 2015, and is no longer available.